Here are the top 3 topics we discuss:

 Why cardio is a waste of time

-How you get 3X results while working out just 10 minutes per day
+How you get better results while working out just 10 minutes per day

 John Jaquish, PhD. has spent years researching and developing improved approaches to health.
 He is the inventor of the most effective bone density building medical technology which is now partnered with Tony Robbins and OsteoStrong for rapid clinic deployment.

 Inventor of X3 Bar resistance band bar system, a technology that is proven to develop muscle much faster than conventional weight lifting, all with the lowest risk of joint injury, Dr. Jaquish methods are used in training the world’s most elite athletes and associations such as the entire Miami Heat organization, various NFL and NBA players, as well as Olympians.

 Also make sure to check out part 2.